-As noted under "Business of the Company - Customer Service Charges - Regulatory Framework" above, IATA appealed the revised charges set out by the Company in the Announcement.
-The Company disagrees with IATA's appeal.
-The Company and IATA held a mediation on October 17, 2019 but were unable to resolve the matter.
-The Company will vigorously defend the appeal.
+As noted under "Business of the Company - Customer Service Charges - Regulatory Framework" above, WestJet appealed the revised charges set out by the Company in the Announcement.
+The Company denies the allegations advanced by WestJet.
+The Company and WestJet are in the process of considering mediation.
+The Company will vigorously defend the appeal if mediation is not undertaken or if after mediation the Company and WestJet are unable to resolve the matter.
 The outcome of the appeal is not determinable at this time.
-If the Agency were to ultimately rule against the Company in the appeal and disallow the revised charges or some portion thereof, the Company would potentially be at risk for up to approximately \$1 million of customer service charges recorded in September 2019 and up to approximately \$38.1 million in anticipated customer service charges for the fiscal year ending August 31, 2020 (fiscal 2020).
-In this event, the Company will be required to consider the then available options to determine how to finance or otherwise fund this shortfall in order to be able to satisfy its financial obligations under the Data Services Agreement.
+If the Agency were to ultimately rule against the Company in the appeal and disallow the revised charges or some portion thereof, the Company would potentially be at risk for approximately \$20 million of customer service charges recorded in September 2020 and \$242 million in anticipated customer service charges for fiscal 2021.

+Pursuant to the payment structure set out in the Announcement, the Company deferred the collection of the additional amounts to be received pursuant to the revised charges until beginning in September 1, 2021.
+As such, no cash amount has been collected yet that may need to be refunded should the Agency ultimately rule against the Company in the appeal and disallow the revised charges or a portion thereof.
+In the event of a disallowance, the Company will be required to consider the then available options to determine how to finance or otherwise address the revenue shortfall in order to be able to comply with applicable debt covenants under its Indentures.
 Under the ANS Act, if the appeal is allowed and a refund of some amount is ordered, the refund must be completed within two years by way of payment or credits of not less than 10% of the refundable amount at subsequent invoicing dates until the entire amount is refunded.